About Prove It!

 Project managers can design additional questions for a survey using the additional question templates.

-The Project Reflection Workshop provides an opportunity to bring together people who have been involved in, or affected by a community project.
+The Project Reflection Workshop is an opportunity to bring together people who have been involved in, or affected by a community project.
 Participants gather round an interactive poster that uses a timeline to help them:

 - Share their version of the project’s story.